shadowsocks/shadowsocks-qt5/README.md

 Introduction
 ------------

-Shadowsocks-Qt5 aims to be a fast and platform-cross GUI Client for [Shadowsocks](http://shadowsocks.org).
+Shadowsocks-Qt5 is a fast, reliable and platform-cross GUI fronted for [Shadowsocks](http://shadowsocks.org).

-Latest Stable Version: 0.3.0
+Latest Stable Version: 0.4.0

 Features
 --------

-- Shadowsocks-Qt5 is written in pure C++ with Qt5 magic.
+- Shadowsocks-Qt5 is written in C++/Qt5.
 - An intuitive and native UI.
-And JUST a **GUI**.
+And JUST a **GUI fronted**.
 Keep your favourite Shadowsocks port as backend.
 - The `gui-config.json` file is partially compatible with [shadowsocks-gui](https://github.com/shadowsocks/shadowsocks-gui).
 In order to serve better, some new values have been added.
 - `gui-config.json` is located under ~/.config/shadowsocks for UNIX users, or under the main programme's directory for Windows users.